melkorinos/Playwright-TestSuite/README.md

 ### Test Suite Flow

 1. When a test or a collection of tests is triggered, the `.env` file is read to parse the ENV variables.
 For pipelines these vars are stored in [azure libraries](https://dev.azure.com/.../_library?itemType=VariableGroups).
-2. From `package.json` based on the script that was selected, the project + the amount of workers are determined.
+1. From `package.json` based on the script that was selected, the project + the amount of workers are determined.
 Number of workers cannot be larger than the number of sets in [config.ts](/config/config.ts).
-3. If workers are > 1 then the tests will be run in parallel.
+1. If workers are > 1 then the tests will be run in parallel.
 This is handled in [configHelper.ts](/config/configHelper.ts).
 Currently we have 2 sets, hence 2 workers max.
     1. First the correct set of sets per server is selected using `getConfigSetByParallelIndex`.
     2. Then the rest of the resources are sellected by the various functions.
-4. From `playwright.config.ts` based on the project the following are determined:
+1. From `playwright.config.ts` based on the project the following are determined:
     1. The Directory where the test runner will look for matching test files.
     2. Various preconfigured settings such as maximum test run time / browser permissions and other playwright available options.
     3. The report format which is common for all projects.
-5. From the fixtures folder, the base `test` object is extended with API services + E2E components.
+1. From the fixtures folder, the base `test` object is extended with API services + E2E components.
+The base expect object is extended with custom matchers.
-6. Setup and teardown :
+1. Setup and teardown :
     1. Per fixture is implemented before and after the `use` function respectively.
     2. Per service is implemented on the service file itself just after the singleton logic.